johnbcarpenter/USC_IML288/WEEK06.md

 ## Homework 04 // Due 2018.10.01
 **Part I. Create a drawing tool**
-using some of the things we discussed in class today (mouseX, mouseY, pmouseX, pmouseY, etc)
+using some of the things we discussed in class today (_mouseX, mouseY, pmouseX, pmouseY_, easing, etc)

 _Size: 1280x720 pixels_